cyberholics/Malicious-URL-detector/README.md

 - **request.py** This Python script is used to make inferences with the model, This script prompts users to enter a URL sample and sends the URL as a POST request to the web service script to make predictions.

 - **Pipfile & Pipfile.lock** These are configuration files used for managing Python dependencies and packages in this project

+- **dockerfile** This is a docker image file for deploying the model to docker container